 Patients with LAM often present with a history of progressive dyspnea.
 Pneumothorax, another common presentation of LAM, is often recurrent, occurring in about 50% to 60% of patients.1–4 The size of the lung cysts, as seen on high-resolution computed tomography (HRCT) scans (Fig. 62-1A), appears to parallel the incidence of pneumothorax; higher incidence of pneumothorax is seen in patients with larger cysts.17 Other modes of presentation include chylothorax, abdominal lymphangioleiomyomas, chylous ascites, hemoptysis, chyluria, chyloptysis, and hemorrhage caused by renal AML (Table 62-1).1,5,18 Lymphatic involvement in LAM occurs in the posterior mediastinum, retroperitoneal and pelvic areas and includes lymphadenopathy, chylous effusions, and lymphangioleiomyomas.5,18 AML are benign tumors, usually localized in the kidneys and found in approximately 90% of patients with TSC-LAM and 30% of those with sporadic LAM (Table 62-1).1,5,18 The physical examination of LAM patients may disclose wheezing, pleural effusions, ascites, or intra-abdominal masses.
 In patients with TSC, typical skin lesions or signs of brain involvement may be evident.9

-Computed tomography scans showing pulmonary and extrapulmonary images of patients with LAM, and ...
+Computed tomography scans showing pulmonary and extrapulmonary images of patients ...